 Sponsorship has become especially popular in law firms.
 Many law firms have been criticized for not retaining lawyers of color and women.
 In the postmortem analysis of "why," it was found that key advantages related to professional development have not historically been provided to lawyers of color or women.
 For example, partners have provided the best assignments and, thus, one of the best professional development opportunities, to those they have chosen to informally mentor, which oftentimes were lawyers of the same peer groups, race, or gender as the partner.

-Institutionalized mentorship programs that work in Passing It On: How to Be an Ally and Mentor in Senior Management tandem with a dedicated commitment to sponsorship by firm management could be the cure to the fatigue that many firm mentorship programs are currently experiencing.
+Institutionalized mentorship programs that work in

+Breaking In: Advocating for Yourself Early in Your Career, An Interactive Session tandem with a dedicated commitment to sponsorship by firm management could be the cure to the fatigue that many firm mentorship programs are currently experiencing.